Skip to content

 Transitive, Intransitive, and Linking Verbs

-Intransitive verbs, on the other hand, do not require a direct object to complete their meaning.
-These verbs express actions or states of being without the need for a direct object.
-For example, in the sentence “He sleeps peacefully,” the intransitive verb “sleeps” does not have a direct object.
+Intransitive verbs, on the other hand, do not transfer the action to a direct object.
+They stand alone in a sentence and do not require an object to complete their meaning.
+For example, in the sentence “He sleeps peacefully,” the verb “sleeps” is intransitive because it does not require a direct object to make sense.

-It is important to note that some verbs can function as both transitive and intransitive verbs depending on how they are used in a sentence.
-Understanding the context in which a verb is used is crucial for determining whether it is transitive, intransitive, or linking.
+It is important to note that some verbs can function as both transitive and intransitive depending on how they are used in a sentence.
+For instance, the verb “run” can be transitive in the sentence “She runs a marathon” or intransitive in the sentence “He runs every morning.”

 Download and Print transitive intransitive and linking verb Listed below